mbilalamjad/openai-end-to-end-baseline/lab/Content.md

 ## Prerequisites

-  > :bulb: Note that the following pre-reqs have been taken off already as part of this lab environment.
-We recommend to review the steps for learning purposes and proceed to Exercise 1.
+> :bulb: Note that the following prereqs have been completed already as part of this lab environment.
+We recommend reviewing the steps for learning purposes before proceeding to Exercise 1.

 - An [Azure subscription](https://azure.microsoft.com/free/)

-The subscription must have all of the resource providers used in this deployment [registered](https://learn.microsoft.com/azure/azure-resource-manager/management/resource-providers-and-types#register-resource-provider).
+The subscription must have all the resource providers used in this deployment [registered](https://learn.microsoft.com/azure/azure-resource-manager/management/resource-providers-and-types#register-resource-provider).

 * Microsoft.AlertsManagement
 * Microsoft.App